 SELECT 'FirstName' + ' Last Name' AS FullName;

 SELECT CONCAT('FirstName',' Last Name') AS FullName;

-Here is the example how the same scripts work in MySQL without changing any code.
+Additionally, the same code we can use with Postgres as well.
+Here is the example how the same scripts work in PostgreSQL without changing any code.

 Here is a question to you, does the same code works with Oracle?
 If you know the answer, I request you to leave a comment here.
 I am very confident that the same code works with many other databases as well, if you know the name of the same, please leave a note.